muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Model literacy** is the ability to reason about the limits, scope, and failure modes of representations.
+**Model literacy** is the ability to reason about the limits, scope, and failure modes of representations used inside executable systems.

-All executable systems rely on compression.
+All execution requires compression.
 All compression eventually fails under drift.

 ---